 BibTeX

-title = {Child Mortality Prediction in Bangladesh: A Decade-Long Validation Study},
+title = {Temporal Validation Changes the Apparent Public-Health Utility of Under-Five Mortality Prediction in Bangladesh: A Four-Round DHS Machine-Learning Study},

 year = {2026},